aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/para/bulletfont/_index.md

 ---
 title: BulletFont
 second_title: Aspose.Diagram for .NET API Reference
-description: Represents the number of the font used to format the text when a custom bullet string is specified and the value in the Bullet element is non-zero.
+description: Represents the number of the font used to format the text when a custom bullet string is specified and the value in the Bullet element is nonzero.
 type: docs
 weight: 30
 url: /net/aspose.diagram/para/bulletfont/